igwemagnusnnamdi65/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 Python for data science in this project I am building my own Twitter Sentiment Analyzer in just 14 lines of Python.
-It will be able to search twitter for a list of tweets about any topic we want, then analyze each tweet to see how positive or negative it's emotion is. import tweepy from textblob import TextBlob
+It will be able to search twitter for a list of tweets about any topic we want, then analyze each tweet to see how positive or negative it's emotion is.

+Above all The code uses the tweepy library to access the Twitter API and the TextBlob library to perform Sentiment Analysis on each Tweet.

+import tweepy
+from textblob import TextBlob